ckan/ckan/doc/theming.rst

    Also if two plugins both have snippets with the same name, one of the snippets will override the other. <-- TODO: Verify whether this is true

+   To avoid unintended conflicts, we recommend that snippet filenames begin with the name of the extension they belong to, e.g.
+   ``snippets/example_theme_*.html``.

    .. todo::

       Exactly what order are ``snippets`` directories read in, and what